usf-cs272-fall2022/usf-cs272-fall2022.github.io/_homework/_drafts/test-homework.md

 #### Advanced: Running Tests via Maven

-If you want to be sure there are no surprises when your code is tested by Github Actions, you need to run the [Maven](https://maven.apache.org/) command in Eclipse.
-Maven is the tool being used to setup your Eclipse projects (it handles importing third-party packages and the compile settings), and it is the tool used by Github Actions to compile and test your code.
+If you want to be sure there are no surprises when your code is tested by GitHub Actions, you need to run the [Maven](https://maven.apache.org/) command in Eclipse.
+Maven is the tool being used to setup your Eclipse projects (it handles importing third-party packages and the compile settings), and it is the tool used by GitHub Actions to compile and test your code.

 <details>
 <p><summary>View Details</summary></p>

 <div markdown=1>

 Most of the homework assignments assign 5 points for having warning-free code.
-Maven uses a different compiler than Eclipse, so you might not see the same set warnings reported in the "Problems" view of Eclipse that will be caught when Maven is run by Github Actions.
+Maven uses a different compiler than Eclipse, so you might not see the same set warnings reported in the "Problems" view of Eclipse that will be caught when Maven is run by GitHub Actions.
 To check for warnings, follow these steps:

   1. Right-click the `pom.xml` file, open the "Run As" menu, and select "3 Maven build..." from the menu.
 Make sure to select the option with the `...` at the end.